aratcliffe/mapbox-gl-contextmenu/README.md

 ### Script Tag

-When using the UMD build via a script tag, the library is available on the `mapboxgl` global object:
+When using the UMD build via a script tag, the library extends the `mapboxgl` global object:

 ```html
 <script>